 Lake Placid Pub and Brewery is located at 813 Mirror Lake Dr, Lake Placid, NY 12946.

-The lush green forests of the Adirondacks, the rock mountain high peaks, the calm, clean lakes are a nature lovers dream and the perfect outdoor playground for families.
-I’m already thinking of our next trip!
+The lush green forests of the Adirondacks, the rock mountain high peaks, the calm, clear lakes are a nature lovers’ dream and the perfect outdoor playground for families.
+I’m already thinking about our next trip!

 The mountains are calling, are you going?